dsc-courses/bpd-reference/docs/statistical-inference/hypothesis_test.md

 ---

-### 5. Simulate the hypothesis test under the null hypothesis
+### 5. Simulate the distribution of the test statistic under the null hypothesis

 ```python
 n = 500 # Number of simulations.